maierbn/opendihu/doc/documentation.rst

 # Howto debug:
 1.GDB
 define the following alias:
-  alias gdb='gdb -ex=run --args '
+  alias gdbrun='gdb -ex=run --args '
 then simply run with gdb:
-gdb ./executable ../settings.py <further-arguments>
+gdbrun ./executable ../settings.py <further-arguments>
 After the program crashes you can inspect the stacktrace with the command "bt" inside gdb.

 2.Debugging output